Enterprise Wide CRM

 In summary, enterprise wide CRM doesn’t have to mean one customer record with loads of data points to meet each individual perspective of the organization.
 Instead, a focus of aligning customer transactions at foremost categorical levels can make sharing customer insights across the organization easy and actionable.

 Written by Jeff Pierson

 Jeff has been leading business and technology teams through CRM projects for over ten years.
-As a Success Manager at Demand Chain Systems (DCS), Jeff is responsible for guiding teams through CRM implementation and platform ideation as well as maximizing the client’s platform investment through lasting CRM value and adoption.
+As a Success Manager at Demand Chain, Jeff is responsible for guiding teams through CRM implementation and platform ideation as well as maximizing the client’s platform investment through lasting CRM value and adoption.

 Contact Us Now!